m-appel/internet-stats/README.md

-# atlas-stats
+# internet-stats

-Various statistics related to RIPE Atlas measurements
+Various statistics related to the Internet.